 Ranganathan maybe known for his stand up but he's a great talk show host, too, managing to uncover brilliant stories from his guests – who range from Frankie Boyle to DJ Yoda.
 His own rap insights are great, too, although the less said about his lack of love for De La Soul the better.

 Average length: 30-45 minutes | How often is it released?
 Every Tuesday | Why should you listen?
 Chatter with great guests

-Hey, It’s Okay is essentially the weekly talk-show version of Glamour Magazine UK’s monthly feature of the same name.
-Every episode the magazine’s Editor-in-Chief Jo Elvin is joined by a member of her editorial team and a celebrity guest to discuss anything and everything.
+Hey, It’s Okay is basically the weekly talk-show version of Glamour Magazine UK’s monthly segment of the same name.
+In every episode, the magazine’s Editor-in-Chief Jo Elvin is joined by a member of her editorial team and a celebrity guest to discuss anything and everything.

-Each episode runs from 30 to 45 minutes and usually covers three topics of discussion but they can range from Googling yourself and social media to mental health and relationships.
-The show attracts a good range of guests that have included Dawn French and David Baddiel and the discussions are consistently funny, down-to-Earth and guaranteed to cheer you up.
+Each episode is about 30 to 45 minutes long and normally covers three topics of discussion but they can range from Googling yourself and social media to mental health and relationships.
+The show brings in a healthy range of guests that previously included Dawn French and David Baddiel and the discussions are consistently funny, grounded and guaranteed to cheer you up.

 TED Radio Hour

 Average length: 60 minutes | How often is it released?
 Once a week | Why should you listen?
 If you want to learn about big ideas.